hkbiet/PyQt5/README.md

 # PyQt5
-#A simple GUI made to view images located in a directory .
+#A simple GUI made to view images located in a directory.